-A church wedding is a service of worship celebrating the marriage of a man and a woman.
-It is not merely a ceremony.
+A church wedding is not merely a ceremony.
 By choosing to be married in a Christian church, you are inviting Christ to be present at your wedding and a part of your new life together.
-As Lutheran Christians we hold that marriage is a promise of faithfulness between a woman and a man made with society’s sanction and grounded in the steadfast love of God in Christ.
+As Lutheran Christians we hold that marriage is a promise of faithfulness between a two people made with society’s sanction and grounded in the steadfast love of God in Christ.
 As God is faithful to us, so we can be faithful toward each other.

 Planning your wedding can be a time to think about what your faith means to you and how you as a couple will practice and express your Christian faith.
 It can be a time to recommit yourselves to Jesus Christ and the Church and seek God’s grace in your new life together through regular worship, prayer, study of the Bible, and serving others.

 To be married at Trinity, it is expected that at least one of you is an active member of the congregation or that you have an immediate family member who is an active participant in the faith community such as a parent or grandparent.
 An active member is someone who is currently worshiping regularly and participates in the community of faith at Trinity.

 Our staff and wedding coordinators are available to help you plan a beautiful wedding that expresses your hopes and dreams.
 We are also here to see that everything is appropriate for a service of Christian worship and that Jesus Christ is honored in all that is said and done.
 There is a booklet available upon request to assist in your planning.

 If you are not a member, new partner classes are offered periodically during the year to welcome and invite individuals and families into the mission of the congregation.
 Please contact the church office for more information regarding establishing a wedding date or more information that would assist you in your planning.